 If you have a child with someone you aren’t married to, and you’re not raising the child together, one of you is likely to be required to pay child support.

 Courts determine during child custody proceedings which parent will be obligated to pay child support.
 Contrary to popular belief, child support obligations are not necessarily a result of which parent has custody.
 Nor do fathers automatically owe child support to mothers.
 Muscogee Nation has adopted Oklahoma child support guidelines to determine each parent’s child support obligation.

 Oklahoma child support guidelines consider each parent’s income, the number of nights a child spends with each parent, and each parent’s other contributions to child care.
 For parents with joint custody and similar incomes, the guidelines might not require either parent to pay.
 Or, a parent could have more overnights but because they earn significantly more income they could still be obligated to pay child support.

 If those payments aren’t made on time or at all, the person who owes the money would be considered delinquent.
 They could face fines, contempt of court citations, collections efforts, interest charges, and even jail time.
 A skilled attorney can help you get the payments you’re entitled to.

 Under certain circumstances, modifications can be made to the child support agreement.
 These include changes in income or custody, a medical disability, and an increase in the cost of caring for the child.

 Whether you’re filing for child support, behind on giving or receiving payments, or wanting to make a modification to your current agreement, you need a family law attorney who is familiar with the process to help you through it.
-Jason Lile can offer his expertise in Muscogee Nation tribal court.
+As a child support attoreny, Jason M. Lile can offer his expertise in Muscogee Nation tribal court.